-If bringing a new life into the world isn’t a big enough responsibility, there are also many important decisions you need to make when you have a baby on the way.
+If bringing a new life into the world isn’t a big enough responsibility, there are also some important decisions you need to make when you have a baby on the way.
 Here are five big ones you don’t want to get wrong.

 1. The birth place of your baby

 While most parents will choose to have their baby in their home country, there are some scenarios where giving birth overseas is preferable.
-In these cases couples have often been relocated temporarily overseas for work or deliberately choose to travel to give birth in order for their baby to have a different nationality.
-Usually, the later is because one or both of the baby’s parents were born in a different country themselves and wish for their child to have a link to their original country – as well as the perk of a dual passport.
+In these cases couples have often been relocated temporarily for work or deliberately choose to travel to give birth in order for their baby to have a different nationality.
+Usually, the latter is because one or both of the baby’s parents were born in a different country themselves and wish for their child to have a link to their original country – as well as the perk of a dual passport.

-Generally speaking it’s not too much of a big deal, but it might cost you a lot of extra paperwork down the track if you make the wrong decision.
+Generally speaking, it’s not too much of a big deal, but it might cost you a lot of extra paperwork down the track if you make the wrong decision.
 You really don’t want to make birth harder than it needs to be so unless you have a solid reason to give birth in a different country, I’d think twice about booking that maternity hospital in Paris just because you want your baby to be French.

 2. Their first name

 Selecting your child’s name is probably the most important decision you have to make and something you REALLY don’t want to regret.
 After all, it’s for life (well, okay they can change it later if they want to).
 Just think about this – my husband and I almost called our first son Cyri (short for Cyril after a relative)!
-And thank god we didn’t because shortly after he was born Siri came on the market – imagine the lifetime of teasing our son would have got?
+And thank god we didn’t because shortly after he was born, Siri came on the market – imagine the lifetime of teasing our son would have got?
 Not to mention a-holes of the year award for us.
-Name regret is a common lament among parents, be really sure about what you choose and avoid some of the more common traps people fall into when naming their child – such as difficult spelling, trends and fads, names that are too popular and ones ripe for teasing.
+Baby name regret is a common lament among parents, so be really sure about what you choose and avoid some of the more common traps people fall into when naming their child – such as difficult spelling, trends and fads, names that are too popular and ones ripe for teasing.